merk/symfony-docs/cookbook/configuration/pdo_session_storage.rst

 database for the session data.

-But if you'd like to store the session data in the same database as the rest of your project's data, you can use the connection settings from the parameter.ini by referencing the database-related parameters defined there:
+But if you'd like to store the session data in the same database as the rest of your project's data, you can use the connection that was already created by the Doctrine DBAL:

 .. configuration-block::